bayomim/foursquare-dataset/README.md

                     },
                     {"userName":"3",
                     "userId":"3",
+                    "tipDate":"March 29, 2011",
-                    "tipDate":"March 29, 2011","tipText":"Need a new workout?
+                    "tipText":"Need a new workout?
 Try a group class (power, step, ride, centergy) ... there's something for everyone."}, .... // more reviews
                     ]}
                     }